Yokohama: Geology

 The city is very prone to natural phenomena such as earthquakes and tropical cyclones because the island of Honshū has a high level of seismic activity, being in the middle of the Pacific Ring of Fire.

 Most seismic movements are of low intensity and are generally not perceived by people.
 However, Yokohama has experienced two major tremors that reflect the evolution of Earthquake engineering: the 1923 Great Kantō earthquake devastated the city and caused more than 100,000 fatalities throughout the region, while the 2011 Tōhoku earthquake and tsunami, with its epicenter on the east coast, was felt in the locality but only material damage was lamented because most buildings were already prepared to withstand them.

 Climate

 Yokohama features a humid subtropical climate (Köppen: Cfa) with hot, humid summers and chilly winters.
-Weatherwise, Yokohama has a pattern of rain, clouds and sun, although in winter, it is surprisingly sunny, more so than Southern Spain.
-Winter temperatures rarely drop below freezing, while summer can seem quite warm, because of the effects of humidity.
-The coldest temperature was on 24 January 1927 when -8.2 C was reached, whilst the hottest day was 11 August 2013 at 38.1 C. The highest monthly rainfall was in October 2004 with 761.5 mm, closely followed by July 1941 with 753.4 mm, whilst December and January have recorded no measurable precipitation three times each.
+Weatherwise, Yokohama has a pattern of rain, clouds and sun, although in winter, it is surprisingly sunny due to influence of the Siberian High and being on the relative rain shadow of the Japanese Alps.
+Frosts at winter are not frequent.
+Summers can be very oppressive due to heat and humidity combination.
+The coldest temperature was on 24 January 1927 when -8.2 C was reached, whilst the hottest day was 6 August 2025 at 38.1 C. The highest monthly rainfall was in October 2004 with 761.5 mm, closely followed by July 1941 with 753.4 mm, whilst December and January have recorded no measurable precipitation three times each.